The State-of-the-Art in Lifelog Retrieval: A Review of Progress at the ACM Lifelog Search Challenge Workshop 2022-24: Comparative Analysis of System Performance through the Years

 \section{Comparative Analysis of System Performance through the Years}

-Since the LSC has been running for several years, it is possible to compare system performance in LSC'24 with previous editions, LSC'22 and LSC'23, which shared the same dataset and tasks (with the exception of the QA task in 2022, as the form of the answer at that time was an image, whereas in later years, it was text-based).
-Some systems participated across multiple years and experimented with different approaches, giving us insights on the effectiveness of various strategies.
+Since the LSC has been running for several years, it is possible to compare system performance in LSC'24 with previous editions, LSC'22 and LSC'23.
+The same dataset and tasks were used across all editions, except in 2022, when the QA task required an image as the answer rather than text.
+Some systems participated across multiple years and experimented with different approaches, giving us insights into the effectiveness of various strategies.
 This section focuses on trends in system performance across three key metrics: correctness of submissions, time to the first correct submission, and overall scores.
+We follow a top–down analytical sequence: first, per-metric trends (correctness, timing, scoring); second, query difficulty effects that help explain those trends; and finally, a focused analysis of LSC'24 to illustrate how these factors play out in the most recent edition.

 While the tasks are designed with comparable formats, we acknowledge that individual task difficulty may vary across years.
 To mitigate this, our comparison focuses on average scores per task type, which reduces the impact of particularly hard or easy queries on overall performance trends.